threefoldtech/0-core/README.md

 u can send commands to core0 using the pyclient

-First we need to prepare the base docker image to host core0
+First we need to prepare the base docker image to host core0 Copy the following content to a `DockerFile` some where on your system

 ```dockerfile
 FROM ubuntu:16.04
 RUN apt-get update && \